-FAILURE TO PROVIDE REQUIRED MEAL PERIODS (Cal.
+For Failure to Provide Required Meal Period Premium Pay [Cal.
 Lab.
-Code §§ 226.7 & 512) (Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all Defendants)
+Code §§ 226.7 & 512]

+(By PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and Against All Defendants)

-- 74. PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 75.
-During the CALIFORNIA CLASS PERIOD, DEFENDANT failed to provide all the legally required off-duty meal breaks to PLAINTIFF and the other CALIFORNIA LABOR SUB-CLASS Members as required by the applicable Wage Order and Labor Code.
+- 72. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 73.
+During the CALIFORNIA CLASS PERIOD, from time to time, DEFENDANT failed to provide all the legally required off-duty meal breaks to PLAINTIFF and the other CALIFORNIA LABOR SUB-CLASS Members as required by the applicable Wage Order and Labor Code.
+In these pay periods where DEFENDANT failed to provide PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members with lawfully compliant meal periods, DEFENDANT also failed to provide these workers with meal period premium pay at the correct rate that included all of these employees' non-discretionary incentive wages earned in the same pay period.
 The nature of the work performed by PLAINTIFF and CALIFORNIA LABOR SUB-CLASS MEMBERS did not prevent these employees from being relieved of all of their duties for the legally required off-duty meal periods.
-As a result of their rigorous work schedules, PLAINTIFF and other
+As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were often not fully relieved of duty by DEFENDANT for their meal periods.
+Additionally, DEFENDANT's failure to provide PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS Members with legally required meal premium pay at the correct rate is evidenced by DEFENDANT's business records.
+As a result, PLAINTIFF and other members of the CALIFORNIA LABOR SUB-CLASS therefore forfeited meal break premium pay without in accordance with DEFENDANT's strict corporate policy and practice.